8483/notes/topics/linux.md

 `cat etc/network/interfaces` - Shows the interfaces brought up after booting.

+`/etc/hosts` is used to simulate a domain for an IP address.
+Add `127.0.0.1 domain.com` to avoid typing the IP address.

 ## Notes
 `dpkg` is a backend for `apt-get` which is a backend for `aptitude` (GUI).